 The first Nobel Prize Teacher Summit was held in 2017 in Stockholm, Sweden with the theme – ‘A world with fake facts needs true teachers!’ – focusing on how education can be more based on science and facts in order to vaccinate our students against populism, alarmism and disinformation.
 In 2018, the theme was ‘Teach Love and Understanding’ and focused on how schools can counter racism, extremism and intolerance.
 In 2019, the Stockholm Summit theme was ‘Climate Change Changes Everything’ focusing on how we teach our students important knowledge about climate change without creating fear or anxiety.
 Teachers have participated from over 30 different countries, for example the US, Vietnam, Bolivia, Belarus and Zimbabwe.

 Over the last years, we have arranged a Teacher Summit in India in conjunction with other international Nobel Prize events where we gather up to 1,700 teachers from the region.
-And now we’re exploring the possibility of arranging a Teacher Summit as a part of the Nobel Prize Summit in Washington DC 2020.

 Learn more about the summits at the Nobel Prize Museum’s website.